-Our weekly seminar takes place on Thursdays from 11:00-12:30 and is organized by Florian Fürnsinn and Herwig Hauser.
-Each week internal or external speakers are invited to present their research.
-We mainly focus on topics related to commutative algebra, algebraic geometry and the algebraic study of ordinary linear differential operators, but some talks interpret these topics more freely.
+Our weekly seminar took place on Thursdays from 11:00-12:30 and was organized by Florian Fürnsinn and Herwig Hauser.
+Each week internal or external speakers were invited to present their research.
+We mainly focused on topics related to commutative algebra, algebraic geometry and the algebraic study of ordinary linear differential operators, but some talks interpreted these topics more freely.

 Tuesday, 07.05.2024